Who We Are

 VISION: The transcending Peace of God is experienced by all who participate in our church.
 We welcome all people to our journey.
 We are an open, tolerant, friendly, growing church offering inspiring worship, music, and education to children, youth, and adults.
 We support an active outreach program to the community.
 Our congregation is proud of our church and is actively engaged.

-I am so glad that you have scrolled through our website to check us out.
-I want to introduce you to our unique dual denomination congregation.
-We seek unity in the thing that matters most, Jesus Christ and diversity in how we carry out our rich traditions of worship.
+We’re so glad that you have scrolled through our website to check us out.
+We want to introduce you to our unique dual denomination congregation.
+We seek unity in the thing that matters most, Jesus Christ, and diversity in how we carry out our rich traditions of worship.
 Even so, we are a group of ordinary people gathered together to worship an extraordinary God.
 We seek to testify to and reflect the light found in our Lord Jesus Christ.
 “But we have this treasure in clay jars, so that it may be made clear that this extraordinary power belongs to God and does not come from us.”
 (2 Corinthians 4:6-7)